marcinkuzminski/rhodecode/README.rst

 It works on http/https and has a built in permission/authentication system with the ability to authenticate via LDAP.

-RhodeCode is similar in some respects to github or bitbucket, however RhodeCode can be run as standalone hosted application on your own server.
+RhodeCode is similar in some respects to github or bitbucket_, however RhodeCode can be run as standalone hosted application on your own server.
 It is open source and donation ware and focuses more on providing a customized, self administered interface for Mercurial(and soon GIT) repositories.